meilame-tayebjee/Support_Vector_Clustering/README.md

 In _Report.pdf_, we remind key highlights of each algorithm with a special focus on SVC, and we detail and comment our results.

+In _WineSVC.ipynb_, we run and fine tune SVC over a real dataset (Wine dataset: https://archive.ics.uci.edu/dataset/109/wine) to compare it with classic algorithms.

 Feel free to reach out to us at meilame.tayebjee@polytechnique.edu / gabriel.buffet@polytechnique.edu / nils.cazemier@polytechnique.edu for any questions or recommendations.